 5. Tie rosemary, oregano and bay leaf into a bundle with kitchen twine.
 Add the herb bundle, browned meat, crushed tomatoes, peppercorns, nutmeg and fennel seeds to the pot.

-Cook the Tagliatelle
+Cook the Pasta

 1. Fill a large sauce pot ¾ full with water.
 Bring the water to a boil over medium-high heat and add salt.
+Season the water well.

-1. In a large sauce pan, combine ½ cup of ragu per portion of pasta.
-(For 1lb of pasta, 2 cups of ragu is plenty).
+1. In a large saucepan, combine ⅓ - ½ cup of ragu per portion of pasta.
+(For 1 lb of pasta, you will need 1½ - 2 cups of ragu).

 4. Top with a dollop of crème fraiche or mascarpone cream.
 Buon Appetito!